adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 Google Test has three features intended to raise awareness of threading issues.

-  1. A warning is emitted if multiple threads are running when a death test is encountered.
+  1. A warning is emitted if multiple threads are running when a death out is encountered.
   1. Test cases with a name ending in "DeathTest" are run before all other tests.
   1. It uses `clone()` instead of `fork()` to spawn the child process on Linux (`clone()` is not available on Cygwin and Mac), as `fork()` is more likely to cause the child to hang when the parent process has multiple threads.

-It's perfectly fine to create threads inside a death test statement; they are executed in a separate process and cannot affect the parent.
+It's perfectly fine to create threads inside a death out statement; they are executed in a separate process and cannot affect the parent.

 ## Death Test Styles ##

-The "threadsafe" death test style was introduced in order to help mitigate the risks of testing in a possibly multithreaded environment.
-It trades increased test execution time (potentially dramatically so) for improved thread safety.
+The "threadsafe" death out style was introduced in order to help mitigate the risks of testing in a possibly multithreaded environment.
+It trades increased out execution time (potentially dramatically so) for improved thread safety.
-We suggest using the faster, default "fast" style unless your test has specific problems with it.
+We suggest using the faster, default "fast" style unless your out has specific problems with it.

 You can choose a particular style of death tests by setting the flag